Kyriosity/dotNet-dev-ideas/README.md

-# General ideas for .NET development
+# Notion of .NET development
-Everything in this repository is the subject of IMHO (in my humble/honest opinion).
+Everything here is the subject of IMHO (in my humble/honest opinion).
 I could have misunderstood or missed some points as well.
 Errors and mistakes are possible.

 With this said, any rational critic (review) is very welcome.

+General ideas you may find in the repositary convert-smth (dev_concerns.md).

 ## Intro
 I personally keep C#\.NET for the most expressive and powerfull language/platform for business applications.
 It's a flagship of Microsoft&#174; (enough said), where the ship is .NET and the flag is C#.